LinkUpStudio/ruby-course-presentations/6/PITCHME.md

 end
 ```

-Table "teams_users" is required

 +++

 #### `has_and_belongs_to_many`

-You should use `has_many :through` if you need validations, callbacks or extra attributes on the join model.
+You should use `has_many :through` if you need validations, callbacks or extra
+attributes on the join model.

+Also `has_many :through` is considered more flexible and "ready for future".

 +++